Declipsonator/Declipsonator/README.md

 - [Copyshot](https://github.com/Declipsonator/Copyshot) - Copies screenshots to your clipboard when you take them in Minecraft.
 - [Global Datapack](https://github.com/Declipsonator/Global-Datapack) - Makes a global datapack folder in minecraft so you don't have to copy datapacks between worlds.
 - [Meteor Tweaks](https://github.com/Declipsonator/Meteor-Tweaks) - A Meteor Client Addon that adds tweaks to modules and settings.
+- [No AutoJump](https://github.com/Declipsonator/No-AutoJump) - Completely remove the autojump feature from Minecraft.
 - [Particle Blocker](https://github.com/Declipsonator/Particle-Blocker) - Minecraft mod with a gui to disable particles.
 - [Rain Growth](https://github.com/Declipsonator/Rain-Growth) - Makes Minecraft crops grow faster in the rain.
 - [Recipe Unlocker](https://github.com/Declipsonator/Recipe-Unlocker) - Unlocks all the recipes in the Minecraft crafting table.